aditya-malviya-dev/aditya-malviya-dev/README.md

 currently: "Building fundamentals + shipping small projects"
 mindset: "Learn → Build → Break → Debug → Improve"

-I'm at the beginning of my engineering journey — and I'm building it one project, one problem, and one commit at a time.
+I'm at the beginning of my engineering journey, and I'm building it one project, one problem, and one commit at a time.

 ⚡ CURRENTLY